onox/orka/README.md

 Orka
 ====

-Orka is the OpenGL 4.6 Rendering Kernel in Ada.
-It is written in Ada 2012 and provides an object-oriented API for modern OpenGL.
-Orka and the OpenGL bindings require and use OpenGL 4.5's Direct State Access (DSA) extension.
+Orka is an OpenGL 4.6 rendering kernel written in Ada 2012.
+It provides an object-oriented API for modern OpenGL and implements various [AZDO][url-azdo] techniques to allow multi-threaded buffer updates and batched draw calls for high performance rendering.

 Orka makes it easy to construct OpenGL objects like programs, buffers, and framebuffers.
 A job graph processing system provides flexible multi tasking